Mitch Joel WARNING... LONG RANT! It takes a lot for me to both get angry and publish about it. Canada’s…

 Supreme Court says Environmental Protection Agency can only regulate wetlands if they have ‘continuous surface connection’ to another body of water.

-The ruling is the second decision in as many years narrowing the reach of federal environmental regulations.
+(Al Jazeera) The ruling is the second decision in as many years narrowing the reach of federal environmental regulations.
 The court’s conservative majority boosted property rights over concerns about clean water

 Supreme Court Justices Don’t Like Being Criticized in Public, Which Is a Good Reason to Keep Doing It